Select Page

 Before starting go ahead and ask me any questions that would help make the document more clear or effective.

-Now here’s a full prompt that I can input into Claude 2:
+With that in mind, here’s a full prompt that I can input into the Chatbot:

 I’m developing a concept for “An app that lets you use AI to create pitches for AI driven apps.
 The app will be on iOS and Android.
 It allows the user to input short app ideas and will expand those out into a simple pitch.
 The user can use some menus to detail tone and define an audience demographic.
 I want to generate a short concept doc (maximum of 3 pages).
 Before starting go ahead and ask me any questions that would help you to make the document more clear or effective.